punchcode-fullstack/INTERNAL-daily-weekly-pacing-and-comprehension/daybreakdown/week-1/day-3.md

 ## HW: Octocats: 30 mins
+    - how do I make the things go to left to right
+    - how can I target an image

 ## layout CSS Grid: 30mins
 - TODO: watch mike s grid video to get quick dump of concepts